Kira Dikhtyar

-Kira Dikhtyar (Кира Дихтјар; born 1988) is a Russian-born American model and former gymnast.
-She is the founder of a production company, 90-60-90.
+Kira Dikhtyar (Кира Дихтяр; born 1988) is a Russian-American fashion model, actress, and former rhythmic gymnast.
+She represented the Russian Federation in international rhythmic gymnastics before transitioning to a modeling career in the United States, where she was represented by Photogenics Model Management and later by MC2.
+She is the founder of the production company 90-60-90.

-Early life
+Early life and education

 Kira Dikhtyar was born in 1988 in Moscow, Russia.
-At age nine, she won a gold medal in rhythmic gymnastics at the 1998 Junior Olympics.
-Four years later, she had joined Russia's junior national gymnastics team and trained at the Novogorsk Training Center.
-At fifteen, she was scouted as a model in the Moscow Metro.
-She later enrolled at Moscow State University to study geopolitics but did not complete her degree.
+She began training in rhythmic gymnastics in early childhood and, at the age of nine, won a gold medal at the 1998 Junior Olympic Games.
+She subsequently joined Russia's junior national gymnastics team and trained at the Novogorsk Training Center, where she was coached by Irina Viner.

+At the age of 15, Dikhtyar was scouted as a model in the Moscow Metro and began appearing in Russian fashion shoots, including work at the agency run by photographer Aleksandr Borodulin.
+She subsequently enrolled at Moscow State University to study geopolitics but did not complete her degree, moving to the United States at the age of 17 to pursue a modeling career.